-Both a credit lock and a credit freeze enable you to protect your identity by restricting access to your credit report.
+Both a credit lock and a credit freeze enable you to protect your identity by restricting access to your credit report, and both have no impact on your credit score.

 If you put either a lock or freeze in place, companies will not be able to check your credit until you've thawed the freeze or lifted your lock.
 Because companies do not typically extend credit without a credit report check, both a lock and freeze can prevent the unauthorized use of your personal information to open new accounts.

-This guide will explain more about the differences so you can decide whether a lock or a freeze is best for your situation.
+This guide will explain more about the differences so you can decide whether a lock or a freeze is best for your situation, and how to access credit locks through comprehensive identity theft protection services.

 What is a credit lock?